Whimsy Stick

 It’s Not More Walking.

 Most owners are trying to solve a volume problem when they actually have an intensity problem.
-The real answer to how to tire out a high energy dog is switching from volume to intensity — using the right tool to deliver neurological resolution, not just physical exertion.
+The real answer is switching from volume to intensity, using the right tool to deliver neurological resolution, not just physical exertion.
 Here’s why more exercise doesn’t work, what the best toys for hyperactive dogs actually do differently, and a daily routine that produces genuine settled behavior.

 Minutes to produce real tired